nishanthsanjeev/histwords/READMEforRepro.md

 This clones the HistWords repository onto your system, and these files can be accessed on your Colab notebook, using the sidebar visible on your left.

-You can use the `%pwd` and the `%cd` commands to print your working directory and change directories respectively, so that your are in the directory where the HistWords repository is present on your system.
+You can use the `%pwd` and the `%cd` commands to print your working directory and change directories respectively, so that you are in the directory where the HistWords repository is present on your system.

 ```
 !git clone https://github.com/scikit-learn/scikit-learn.git